-When you schedule a forest management plan, a DNR-approved plan writer walks your woods, describes and maps the plants, trees and soils, and prepares a 12-to-30 page forest management plan that includes resources to help you achieve your goals based on the current conditions of your woods.
+When you request a forest management plan, a DNR-approved plan writer walks your woods, describes and maps the plants, trees and soils, and prepares a 12-to-30 page forest management plan that includes resources to help you achieve your goals based on the current conditions of your woods.

 You must implement your plan in order to remain eligible for SFIA.
 Implementation can mean a variety of things and depends on your management goals: maybe you build a trial, set up a thinning, remove invasive species, or plant new trees.
 Ultimately, you decide which actions to complete after reading your plan's recommendations.
 The point is to put good forest stewardship into practice on your land.

 Having a forest management plan ensures that you fulfill the purpose of SFIA, which is to encourage long-term sustainable forest management.
 The plans also open up opportunities for you to receive assistance, including cost-share, from federal and state agencies.

-Recent legislative changes mean your forest management plan must be less than 10 years old and registered with the DNR in order to be eligible for SFIA.
+Your forest management plan must be less than 10 years old and registered with the DNR to be eligible for SFIA.

 When you register your plan, a DNR forester reviews it to makes sure it is eligible for SFIA and meets federal and state standards.
 If the plan is missing any information, the DNR forester will work with the original plan writer to ensure you have an accurate, useful plan that is also SFIA compliant.
 Your forest management plan must be registered with the DNR before your SFIA application will be accepted.

 Your plan writer should submit your plan to the DNR for registration.
 However, you must instruct your plan writer to do this, and also tell them you are interested in SFIA.
-After you register your plan, you will receive occasional updates from DNR on land management assistance, as well as a reminder when your plan is set to expire (in 10 years).
+After you register your plan, you will receive occasional updates from DNR on land management assistance, as well as a reminder when your plan is set to expire (plands expire in 10 years).

 Do not wait until the last minute to contact a plan writer.
 Depending on the circumstance, it can take several months for a plan writer to complete your plan.